lnaegele/PSwag/README.md

 ?>
 ```

-You see that in GET and DELETE endpoints path variables are used.
-When specified, PSwag tries to automatically map them to method parameters of target function having the same name.
+In this example, path variables are used for GET and DELETE endpoints.
+When specified, PSwag tries to automatically map path variables to method parameters of target method by name.
 If there isn't, it will add an additional input of type string to swagger - however, its value will never be passed to target function then.

 When calling index.php, this is what we'll finally get: